 From Mt Kenya To The Cape: Ten Years Of African Hunting by Craig Boddington (1987) covers the author's experiences from 14 African hunts over 10 years, for almost every species of African game and the rifles used to bag them are explained.

 American Hunting Rifles: Their Application In The Field For Practical Shooting by Craig Boddington (1995) is a comprehensive book covering all the hunting rifles and calibres that are needed for North America's diverse game.

-Whitetail Medicine by Craig Boddington (1995).
-Enjoy the easy reading and extremely factual proven points of practice that can make you a better shot by making the right choice in a particular situation.
+Whitetail Medicine by Craig Boddington (1995) is an easy reading and offers factual points of practice that can make you a better shot by making the right choice in a particular situation.
 From the 25-yard brush shot to 500 yards across a bean field, the author's attention to detail will guide you.
 He also details characteristics of various calibres and choices of ammunition.

 Search For The Spiral Horn by Craig Boddington (2002) is one of the few hunters who has successfully hunted each of the major varieties and most of the subspecies of the nine spiral-horned antelope of Africa.

-Leopard by Craig Boddington (2007) is the most in depth study on the history and hunting of this magnificent cat ever produced.
+Leopard by Craig Boddington, Tim Danklef & Dave Fulson (2007) is the most in depth study on the history and hunting of this magnificent cat ever produced.
 The detailed book on leopard hunting includes chapters on natural history and behavior, tracking, blinds, baiting, rifles, cartridge, trophies, hunting technique and trophy care.

 Safari Rifles II by Craig Boddington (2007) is a complete revision of Boddington's earlier book 'Safari Rifles' published in 1990.
 This new book was written with another 18 years of experience under his belt, plus the availability of an exceptional increase in the number of rifles, calibres, bullets and accessories for African hunting.

 Big Game Argentina by Craig Boddington (2009) is the first and only book ever published on big game hunting in Argentina.
-This is a visual and written survey of the best hunting destinations in this South American paradise.
+This is a visual and written survey of the best hunting destinations in this South American country.
 An amazing journey chasing red, Brockett, axis and fallow deer, as well as water buffalo, wild boar, puma, white lipped and collared peccary, capybara, blackbuck, mouflon and himalayan tahr.
 This book will be invaluable for hunters who have not yet travelled to Argentina, offering information on the best hunting locations, lodges and outfitters from the province of Chaco in the north to the province of Rio Negro in southern Patagonia.
 This book is becoming hard to find.

-American Hunting Rifles II by Craig Boddington (2014) is the expanded edition of 'American Hunting Rifles'.
-The book covers all the rifles, calibers and accessories you will need for javelina in Texas, brown bears in Alaska and all game in between.
-Long-range shooting, the magnum calibers (short and long), scopes, shooting aids and all other considerations are covered in this book in a clear, concise and well-organized manner.
+American Hunting Rifles II by Craig Boddington (2014) is the revised and expanded companion book of 'American Hunting Rifles'published in 1995.
+The book covers all the rifles, calibres and accessories you will need for hunting javelina in Texas, brown bears in Alaska and all game in between.
+Long-range shooting, the magnum calibre (short and long), scopes, shooting aids and all other considerations are covered in a clear, concise and well-organised manner.

 For more details about Craig Boddington's DVDs, with video clips, please go to African Hunting DVDs